AgBase/InterProScan/README.rst

 If you see more files in your output folder there may have been an error in the analysis or there may have been no GO to transfer. `Contact us <agbase@email.arizona.edu>`_.

-**Running InterProScan with Singularity (or Apptainer) on HPC**
+**Running InterProScan with Apptainer on HPC**
 ===============================================================
-.. admonition:: About Singularity
+.. admonition:: About Apptainer

     - does not require ‘root’ permissions
     - runs all containers as the user that is logged into the host machine
-    - HPC systems are likely to have Singularity (or Apptainer) installed and are unlikely to object if asked to install it (no guarantees).
+    - HPC systems are likely to have Apptainer installed and are unlikely to object if asked to install it (no guarantees).
     - can be run on any machine where is is installed
-    - more information about `Singularity <https://apptainer.org/user-docs/3.8/>`_ and `Apptainer <https://apptainer.org/docs/user/latest/>`_
+    - more information about `Apptainer <https://apptainer.org/user-docs/3.8/>`_ and `Apptainer <https://apptainer.org/docs/user/latest/>`_
-    - This tool was tested using SingularityCE 3.11.4
+    - This tool was tested using Apptainer 3.11.4

 .. admonition:: HPC Job Schedulers

-    Although Singularity can be installed on any computer this documentation assumes it will be run on an HPC system.
+    Although Apptainer can be installed on any computer this documentation assumes it will be run on an HPC system.
 The tool was tested on a SLURM system and the job submission scripts below reflect that.
 Submission scripts will need to be modified for use with other job scheduler systems.